hrfried/espectre/SETUP.md

 2. Check traffic generator is running
 3. Verify WiFi connection is stable
 4. Check logs for error messages

+### Poor detection accuracy

+1. **Re-calibrate with quiet room**:
+   - Reboot the device
+   - Keep the room **completely still** for 10 seconds
+   - Don't walk, wave, or move near the sensor during calibration
+2. Check logs for `NBVI calibration complete` message
+3. If calibration fails, try erasing flash and re-flashing

 ### Flash failed